puppetlabs/gatling-puppet-load-test/docs/slv_environment_setup.md

 ```

 ##### bkreplace
-Create a timestamped backup of the gatling-puppet-load-test directory
+Create a timestamped backup of the gatling-puppet-load-test directory.
-Then remove the gatling-puppet-load-test directory and re-clone the repo
+Then remove the gatling-puppet-load-test directory and re-clone the repo.
 ```
 ➜  slv-demo ls
 backup  bkreplace  clone  gatling-puppet-load-test  metrics  plist  pres  pshow  replace  slist  slog  sres  sshow